 Micah Friez is a sports reporter for the Bemidji Pioneer.
-A native of East Grand Forks, he is currently studying Creative and Professional Writing at Bemidji State.
+A native of East Grand Forks, Minn., he is a 2018 graduate of Bemidji State University with a degree in Creative and Professional Writing.
 Follow him on Twitter at @micahfriez for Lumberjack and Beaver updates.

 - Member for

 BEMIDJI -- In another game right there for the taking, the Bemidji State women’s basketball team couldn’t find a way to come back on U-Mary, falling 64-52.
 “No matter what we got down, I wasn’t in panic mode against this team,” BSU head coach Chelsea DeVille said.
 “I felt like we had control.
 We were getting great shots, it’s just a matter of time before you hit them.
 But at the same time, we had a couple lapses late.”